MarkusH/blog/content/Development/2016-04-04__en__django-migrations-recipe-3.rst

 :summary: This recipe show how to rename an app that does not have any incoming dependencies.

-This is the first migration recipe I publish for Django's migration framework.
+This is the third migration recipe I publish for Django's migration framework.
 I published it as part of my `talk at DjangoCon Europe 2016 in Budapest
 <{filename}/Development/2016-04-04__en__dont-be-afraid-of-writing-
 migrations.rst>`_.
 This recipe will show how to rename an app.
 For simplicity